IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 WorldMap JoinTargets + API Endpoint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 WorldMap supplies target layers -- or JoinTargets -- that a tabular file may be mapped against.
-A JSON description of these CGA curated JoinTargets may be retrieved via API at ``http://worldmap.harvard.edu/datatables/api/jointargets/``.
+A JSON description of these `CGA <http://gis.harvard.edu>`_-curated JoinTargets may be retrieved via API at ``http://worldmap.harvard.edu/datatables/api/jointargets/``.
 Please note: login is required.
 You may use any WorldMap account credentials via HTTP Basic Auth.

 Example of JoinTarget information returned via the API: